torte71/tmteststuff/backlight.md

 ```
   - Use \<CTRL+X\>, "Y" and \<RETURN\> to save and exit
 - **Define KlipperScreen "screen_on/off" devices**
-  - For original Sovol image:
+  - For original Sovol image (with not-updated KlipperScreen):
     - Edit KlipperScreen config: `nano ~/KlipperScreen/KlipperScreen.conf`
   - For all other images:
     - Edit KlipperScreen config: `nano ~/printer_data/config/KlipperScreen.conf`